Surcharging: A State-by-State Guide

 Investigate and follow regulations

-While most U.S. states allow surcharging, diving into local regulations and ensuring your process complies with them is a good idea.
-Credit card companies have their own sets of rules, such as Visa, Mastercard, and Discovery.
+While most U.S. states allow surcharging, consulting local regulations is a good idea.
+Credit card companies–Visa, American Express, Mastercard, and Discover–also each handle surcharging differently.
 Contact your account manager or any customer service representative for more information.

 Give Notice to Your Customers and Card Companies